Research Programs

 • empower students as writers, teaching their students to skillfully compose texts that will help them to shape their worlds.

-The MA and PhD in RSTC prepare students for academic and professional positions that require expertise in our core areas of rhetoric, writing studies and pedagogy, and technical communication.
+The MA and PhD in WRTC prepare students for academic and professional positions that require expertise in our core areas of rhetoric, writing studies and pedagogy, and technical communication.
 The curriculum provides broad foundational knowledge in our core areas, research methods, and writing pedagogies while offering flexibility to build specialized expertise.
 Students also take courses outside the Department of Writing Studies to develop specialized knowledge and skills related to individualized interests.
 We encourage you to explore the MA degree requirements, the PhD degree requirements, and other aspects of the programs in the Research Programs section of this website.

 The MA is a two-year program and the PhD is a five-year program.
 Both programs are residential, meaning that students are expected to participate in the programs on the UMN-Twin Cities campus.
-In the fall of their second year, MA students making satisfactory progress are invited to apply to the RSTC PhD program.
+In the fall of their second year, MA students making satisfactory progress are invited to apply to the WRTC PhD program.
 MA courses transfer to the PhD upon admission.

 Graduate Minors